Student Life

 Leadership Series

 The Student Life Leadership Series gives all College of the Mainland students the opportunity to develop their leadership skills through interactive workshops and hands-on activities.
-Our workshops review a variety of topics such as resume and cover letter building, the decision-making framework, cultural awareness, professional dress and greetings, business luncheon etiquette, leadership styles, and many more.
+Our workshops review a variety of topics such as decision-making framework, cultural awareness, leadership styles, and many more.
 These informational and resourceful workshops will aid in a student’s transformation as a leader, while giving them the tools to apply these skills moving forward.

 For more information about our Leadership Series, please contact the Student Life Specialist at 409-933-8895.